Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/_index.en.md

 +++
 title = "Client"
 type = "chapter"
-weight = 1
+weight = 20
 +++

-This is a new chapter.
+BOMnipotent Client is a tool to interact with BOMnipotent Server.
+It can be used by consumers to download documents, or to request access.
+Server admins and managers on the other hand can use it to remotely modify the server database.